Explore 401(k) and IRA withdrawal rules with our guides. Use our Rollover tool for personalized advice.

 Then, you’ll have to choose the method by which you’ll receive the funds from the following options:

 Once you’re over 59 1/2, you won’t face the extra 10% penalty on your IRA distributions because they won’t be considered early distributions.
-But you’ll have to pay income taxes.
+But traditional IRA withdrawal rules state you’ll have to pay income taxes.

-If you have a Roth IRA and are over 59 1/2, your withdrawals are entirely tax-free and penalty-free since you paid income taxes on the funds before you invested them with your brokerage.
-This applies to Roth IRAs as long as the account has been open for at least five tax years according to the “5-Year Rule.”
+For Roth IRA owners over 59 1/2, your Roth IRA withdrawals are entirely tax-free and penalty-free since you paid income taxes on the funds before you invested them with your brokerage.
+This applies to any Roth IRA withdrawal as long as the account has been open for at least five tax years according to the “5-Year Rule.”

-Keep in mind another key difference between withdrawals from a Roth IRA versus a Traditional IRA that applies to account holders after age 59 1/2.
+Keep in mind another key difference between a Roth IRA withdrawal versus a Traditional IRA withdrawal, even after age 59 1/2.
 Traditional IRAs have Required Minimum Distributions (RMDs) beginning at age 73, and Roth IRAs have no RMDs.
-The IRS determines your RMD by considering your account balance in tandem with a life expectancy calculation.
+That means Roth IRA earnings can continue to grow indefinitely over the life of the original account owner.

-While it can be risky to withdraw from your IRA due to potential taxes, penalties, and disruptions in your investments, there are circumstances when penalties can be avoided.
+While it can be risky to withdraw from your individual retirement accounts due to potential taxes, penalties, and disruptions to your retirement plans, there are circumstances when penalties can be avoided.

-If you’re buying a home for the first time, paying back medical expenses, or finding yourself in other specific circumstances, you may be able to complete a rollover IRA withdrawal without paying extra fees.
+If you’re buying a home for the first time, paying back medical expenses, or finding yourself in other specific circumstances, you may be able to make an IRA withdrawal without paying extra fees, whether it’s a self-directed IRA, SEP IRA, SIMPLE IRA or Roth.

-When making decisions about your retirement funds, it’s best to speak to a professional who can help you with investment advice.
+When making decisions about your retirement funds, it’s best to speak to a professional who can help you with investment advice and keep you abreast of regulations like contribution limits.

 Capitalize can be a trusted partner to manage a rollover of your retirement funds.
 Explore how we can help you with your future savings today.